-What are the key issues that arise between a seller and a private equity acquirer related to certainty of closing?
+20 What are the key issues that arise between a seller and a private equity acquirer related to certainty of closing?
 How are these issues typically resolved?

-In 2018 the market was extremely seller-friendly.
-Therefore private equity acquirers, like all other acquirers, had to accept that closing usually only depended on antitrust clearance as the sole closing condition.
+In 2020, the market remained seller-friendly for the offered targets.
+Therefore, private equity acquirers, like all other acquirers, had to accept that closing usually only depended on antitrust clearance as the sole closing condition.
 It was only possible to obtain other closing conditions in the case of deal-specific issues.

-Private equity acquirers were therefore generally not able to successfully negotiate material adverse change clauses or other termination rights, but rather had to accept break fees and 'hell-or-high-water' obligations.
+At the beginning of the pandemic, a revival of material adverse change clauses to take account of the uncertainty of the pandemic had been academically discussed.
+However, private equity acquirers were generally not able to successfully negotiate material adverse change clauses or other termination rights, but rather had to accept break fees and 'hell-or-high-water' obligations.